? (Neal Morse album)

 ?
 (Question Mark) is a Christian progressive rock concept album by multi-instrumentalist Neal Morse, his fifth studio album.
 Released in 2005, this single-CD album is about the Israelite tabernacle in the wilderness found in the books of Exodus, Leviticus, and Numbers of the Hebrew Bible.
 Morse has stated that this album should be considered one long epic track rather than twelve separate tracks.

-The main band is Neal, Mike Portnoy (ex-Dream Theater), and Randy George (Ajalon) with guests Mark Leniger, Alan Morse (Spock's Beard), Roine Stolt (The Flower Kings), Steve Hackett (Genesis), and Jordan Rudess (Dream Theater).
+The main band is Neal, Mike Portnoy (Dream Theater), and Randy George (Ajalon) with guests Mark Leniger, Alan Morse (Spock's Beard), Roine Stolt (The Flower Kings), Steve Hackett (Genesis), and Jordan Rudess (Dream Theater).

 Track listing

 All songs written by Neal Morse except where noted: